danielhcg/smishing-detection-dl/README.md

 # smishing-detection-dl
-project using deep learning to detect whether a smish is legitimate or fake
+Project using deep learning to detect whether a string of text is legitimate or fake